Claude Code

 * `claude "Generate a Python script to place a market order using the eToro API"`

-Claude Code will use the MCP connection to read the documentation and provide accurate answers and code snippets.
+Claude Code will use the MCP connection's `get-all-routes` and `get-route-spec` tools to read the live OpenAPI document and provide accurate answers and code snippets.